-Helena Chang Chui, MD with the USC Memory and Aging Center at Keck Medicine of USC, an internationally recognized Alzheimer’s disease expert explained that Alzheimer’s disease is a type of dementia that develops slowly and worsens over time.
+Helena Chang Chui, MD, with the USC Memory and Aging Center at Keck Medicine of USC and an internationally recognized Alzheimer’s disease expert, explains that Alzheimer’s disease is a type of dementia that develops slowly and worsens over time.
 Memory slips and intellectual capacity decreases, making everyday life challenging.

-“Alzheimer’s starts by affecting the ability to learn and then spreads to long term memory,” Dr. Chui explained.
+“Alzheimer’s starts by affecting the ability to learn and then spreads to long-term memory,” Chui says.
 “The person keeps losing more and more of their old self.
-The last thing to go is the youngest memories, usually those from childhood.
+The last thing to go are the youngest memories, usually those from childhood.
 Eventually, the patient is in another universe.”

 Call for an Appointment